Our documentary about Deaf people living in remote areas of the UK.

 The Battle for BSL

 Watch our documentary about how the status of BSL has developed.

-Documentary: Three Deaf people tell us about the day they found the Deaf world, sign language and a new identity.
+Three Deaf people tell us about the day they found the Deaf world.

 Double Discrimination (Zoom Focus 2014)

-Watch Rinkoo Barpaga's thought-provoking documentary about racism in the Deaf community, made as part of our Zoom 2014 scheme.
+Rinkoo Barpaga's thought-provoking documentary about racism in the Deaf community (2014).

 History of Deaf Education: Part 2